yujieteo/play/Research/Mathematics/math_dd.md

 Make the definition of a class using logical predicates make sense (or distinguish it from a set somehow).

-What are semi simple Lie groups and Lie algebras?
+Semisimple Lie groups and Lie algebras?

-What are Christoffel symbols and why do people commit effort to compute them?
+Christoffel symbols?

 What are covariant derivatives?
 What is parallel transport in this context?

 Why is separatedness the condition such that intersection of affines is an affine?

-What is Lp space duality?
+Lp space duality?

 How to understand Lie’s three laws?
 It is apparently some realisation from some functor but it is not really clear?

 How does one prove that the continuum hypothesis is independent are ZFC.

-What is Clariauts theorem and why is it true?
+What is Clariaut's theorem and why is it true?

 What is the conjugation operation for ideals?
 Is it multiplication on the left giving 0.